Australasian Cinema > films > Beneath Clouds

-I've seen a couple of the short films that Sen made before this first feature, and I see them as maquettes for that construction - especially Tears (Ivan Sen, 1998) in which two young people called Vaughn and Lena, as in Beneath Clouds - tho with different actors - leave the mish [mission] and head for the bus-stop, possibly to leave town; Luke Carroll (Vaughn), Jamilla Frail (Lena).
+I've seen (and value highly) most of the short films that Sen made before this first feature, and I see them as maquettes for that construction - especially Tears (Ivan Sen, 1998) in which two young people called Vaughn and Lena, as in Beneath Clouds - tho with different actors - leave the mish [mission] and head for the bus-stop, possibly to leave town; Luke Carroll (Vaughn), Jamilla Frail (Lena).

 Luke Carroll (b.
 1982) is a very good actor, who turned in a great performance in Australian Rules (Paul Goldman, 2002) a film about a clash between non/indigenous cultures.
 He could obviously also have played Vaughn in Sen's later film.
 However, the completely inexperienced actor the director cast, Damian Pitt, did a strikingly good job.
 Unfortunately, he will never act again, as it seems he was killed in a car accident 25 August 2009.
 Dannielle Hall has to date also not gone on with an acting career.

 I have several reasons for thinking this a very fine film indeed.
 One is the photography.
 Sen himself trained and worked as a stills photographer, and must have contributed his vision to the framing and lighting, tho the actual dp was Allan Collins (who also shot Wind, 2002, before moving on to the feature Mad Bastards).